 - 1. Most tablets are designed to be carried around in a bag and used when you're on the move.
+They're much lighter than regular computers, and because they have no mouse or keyboard you can use them anywhere.

+- 2. Like computers, they can do lots of things, including:

+- Browsing the web

+- · Sending email and social networking

+- Playing games

+- Watching movies

+- Reading electronic books

+- Listening to music

+- Video and voice chatting

+- Viewing photos

-They're much lighter than regular computers, and because they have no mouse or keyboard you can use them anywhere. - 2.
-Like computers, they can do lots of things, including: - Browsing the web - Sending email and social networking - Playing games or watching movies - Reading electronic books - Listening to music or viewing photos - Chatting via video or voice. - 3.
-Also like computers, you can install new programs on them at any time.
-On tablets (like on phones) they're usually called apps, short for applications. - 4.
-Most tablets have cameras built in much like smartphones. - 5.
-They come in different sizes, and are usually described by the size of their screen.
-Common tablets have a 7-inch or 10-inch screen (the measurement represents the length of the diagonal). - 6.
-Tablets access the internet using your home wireless (WiFi) network.
-Some tablets also can access the internet using a 4G or 5G mobile phone data service, if you have a mobile plan that supports internet access. - 7.
-Several different companies make tablets, and there are (sometimes subtle) differences between models.
-Some have a faster processor inside, better screen definition or more or less memory for storing programs and media.
-They also use different basic software, which we'll get into next.
+- 3. Also like computers, you can install new programs on them at any time.
+On tablets (like on phones) they're usually called apps, short for applications.

+- 4. Most tablets have cameras built in much like smartphones.

+- 5. They come in different sizes, and are usually described by the size of their screen.
+Common tablets have a 7-inch or 10-inch screen (the measurement represents the length of the diagonal).

+- 6. Tablets access the internet using your home wireless (WiFi) network.
+Some tablets also can access the internet using a 3G or 4G mobile phone data service, if you have a mobile plan that supports internet access. - 7.
+Lots of different companies make tablets, and there are (sometimes subtle) differences between models.

-A BRIEF GUIDE TO TABLET MODELS: IPAD, ANDROID AND WINDOWS
+SUBJECT: A BRIEF GUIDE TO DIFFERENT TABLET MODELS: IPAD, ANDROID AND WINDOWS